MachineLemonade/docs/v0.10/cloud-migration.md

  - Start pushing up DAGs as soon as you're ready
  - Spin down your Deployments on "Old" Cloud

-This option assumes that you do NOT want to migrate Airflow's metadata database for each of your deployments to the new Cloud cluster.
-This means you will not have a history of DAG/Task runs and will need to recreate any Airflow variables, connections, and pools your DAGs might be using.
+> **Note:** This option assumes that you do NOT want to migrate Airflow's metadata database for each of your deployments to the new Cloud cluster.
+This means you will not have a history of DAG/Task runs and will need to recreate any Airflow Variables, Connections, and Pools your DAGs might be using.
 With this process, you can slowly migrate DAGs one by one if you wish.

 **(2) Astronomer Assisted Migration (Airflow DB Preserved)**

 An Astronomer Assisted Migration requires that you:
 - Turn your DAGs off
-- We backup and restore your Airflow DB in a deployment on "New" Astronomer Cloud that we generate for you
+- Allow us to backup and restore your Airflow DB in a fresh deployment on "New" Astronomer Cloud that we generate for you
-- You turn your DAGs back on
+- Turn your DAGs back on

-Depending on the size of your database, this process can be completed relatively quickly, though it requires that you migrate *all* DAGs within a deployment at once.
+> **Note:** Depending on the size of your database, this process can be completed relatively quickly, though it requires that you migrate *all* DAGs within a deployment at once.

 ## Self-Migration